* European shares pare losses suffered on Cyprus crisis

 By Marc Jones

-LONDON, March 22 World shares were heading for
+LONDON, March 22 World shares headed for their

 The European Union has given Cyprus until Monday to raise